Are Scorpions a Problem in Austin? A Complete Guide for Westlake, Lakeway & Steiner Ranch

 Are Austin scorpions dangerous to dogs and cats?

 Most healthy adult pets tolerate a bark scorpion sting with temporary pain and swelling.
-Small dogs, puppies, and kittens may have stronger reactions.
 Contact your vet if you notice excessive drooling, vomiting, or lethargy.

 Will scorpions go away on their own?